ypid/ansible-linuxmuster_net_client/README.md

       - hour: "20"
       - hour: "00"

-    ## Added paths here which should be synchronized to the target deleting all files not available on the source.
+    ## Add paths here which should be synchronized to the target deleting all files not available on the source.
     linuxmuster_net_client_customize_etc_delete_sync:
       # - "/etc/linuxmuster-client/pre-mount.d"
       # - "/etc/linuxmuster-client/post-mount.d"